 Phil Latter Chats with the Judo Master himself, Frank McLaughlin

-He married in 1965, and they have two sons.
+Frank McLaughlin married Carol Pierce in 1965, and he and his wife have two sons.
 His niece, Anne McLaughlin, is also a professional artist.
 In 1962, Frank McLaughlin’s professional comic book career began, starting with the Charlton Comics’ titles Reptisaurus, and the Pre-Steve Ditko ‘Blue Beetle’ title.

-(Later, Steve Ditko would illustrate at that company a character, also called The Blue Beetle, which was a completely -different comics character, and with a different costume, powers, and origin story.)
-Other Charlton Comics work Frank McLaughlin did included Son of Vulcan, Strange Suspense Stores, and Mysteries of Unexplored Worlds.
+(Later, Steve Ditko would illustrate at that company a character, also called The Blue Beetle, which was a completely – different comics character, and with a different costume, powers, and origin story.)
+Other Charlton Comics work Frank McLaughlin did included Son of Vulcan, Strange Suspense Stories, and Mysteries of Unexplored Worlds.
 At Charlton, McLaughlin created the very well-acclaimed World War Two era superhero Judomaster, which ran eleven exciting issues.

 Also in the 1970’s, while Mr. McLaughlin was in a freelancing period, he worked on various issues of Wonder Woman, Detective Comics, Green Lantern, Green Arrow, and others, at DC Comics.